Computer Technology & Electronics

 - My Vector Processing info (which includes GPU, OpenCL, CUDA, etc.) was moved here

-- The Memristor (fourth fundamental electrical device after the resistor, capacitor, and inductor) is discovered 37 years after
+- The Memristor (fourth fundamental electrical device after the resistor, capacitor, and inductor) is discovered 37 years after it was first proposed in 1971

 - How We (HP Labs) Found the Missing Memristor